onoderalance/Whitenoise/README.md

 # How To Play
   Step 1:
+  - Unzip Whitenoise.zip

+  Step 2:
   - Before running Whitenoise.exe, ensure a MIDI keyboard on Channel 1 with at least two channels is plugged in

-  Step 2:
+  Step 3:
   - Run Whitenoise.exe

-  Step 3:
+  Step 4:
   - The game will ask for notes on the keyboard to be played in four stages before running the main gameplay loop:
   First, play any note so that the keyboard is recognized Second, play a note in the harmony octave (the lower of the two octaves you will use generally)